Craig Ver Steeg

-Craig Ver Steeg (born September 11, 1960) is an American football coach who most recently was the running backs coach for the Baltimore Ravens of the National Football League (NFL).
+Craig Ver Steeg (born September 11, 1960) is an American football coach for the Baltimore Ravens of the National Football League (NFL).
 He also served as an assistant coach at the college level for Utah, Rutgers and Harvard.

 Coaching career

 USC

 After a few years coaching at his former high school, Ver Steeg began his collegiate coaching career at his alma mater, USC, as a graduate assistant.

 Utah (first stint)

 In 1986, Ver Steeg joined the Utes’ staff as a graduate assistant, mostly working with quarterbacks.
 He continued to coach them his entire tenure with Utah.
 In 1988 he was given the additional title of recruiting coordinator.

 Cincinnati

 In 1990 Ver Steeg became a member of the Bearcats staff as the team’s wide receivers coach.
 In 1991 he added the title of recruiting coordinator.
 In 1992 he switched from coaching the wide receivers to the quarterbacks while retaining his role as the team’s recruiting coordinator.